 A decade as an American living in Italy has turned me into a go-to source for friends planning trips to some of the top family vacation spots in Europe.
 One of the things people ask most often is whether it’s worth visiting the most popular Europe tourist attractions, or if they’re too overhyped to live up to their reputations.
-The truth is that while some simply aren’t worth the hassle, many Europe tourist attractions are, especially if you visit strategically.
+The truth is that while some simply aren’t worth the hassle, many of the best Europe tourist attractions are—especially if you visit strategically.

 Time of year matters as much as time of day, too.
 Whenever possible, plan trips for just before or after spring break, early in the summer vacation season, or fall vacation shoulder season (late October or early November) when you’ll enjoy nice weather with a fraction of the crowds.

-Most European tourist attractions sell tickets in advance, which often allows you to skip the long ticket lines.
-Many museums have extensive virtual tours of their collections (that have been really beefed up due to the pandemic), so doing some advance research to find out what you really want to see has never been easier.
-And reading a book about the city or attraction in advance always gives me a richer experience, so I’m passing along some recommendations for each.
+Most European tourist attractions sell tickets in advance, which generally allows you to skip the long ticket lines.
+Many museums have extensive virtual tours of their collections (that were really beefed up due to the pandemic), so doing some advance research to find out what you really want to see has never been easier.

 Europe Tourist Attractions That Live Up to the Hype

-Perhaps the most photographed of all the Europe tourist attractions, the sheer scale, beauty, and architectural muscle of this wrought-iron lattice structure almost defies belief when seen in person.
+Perhaps the most photographed of all the Europe tourist attractions, the sheer scale, beauty, and architectural muscle of this wrought-iron lattice structure in Paris, France, almost defies belief when seen in person.

 The Eiffel Tower was built by Gustave Eiffel from 1887 to 1889 as the entrance to the 1889 World’s Fair, a soaring structure meant to impress the world with French engineering and design prowess.
 At the time, and for 41 years after, it was the tallest man-made structure in the world.
 It was highly controversial when built and many Parisians hated it.
 Today it is the most-visited paid monument in the world and a great tourist attraction to visit with kids (even if you only have a few days in Paris).

-There are three levels to the tower, including a Michelin-starred restaurant, The Jules Verne, perched 125 meters over Paris on the second level.
-There is even a Champagne bar at the very top.
+There are three levels to the tower, including a Michelin-starred restaurant, Le Jules Verne, perched 125 meters over Paris on the second level.
+There’s even a Champagne bar at the very top.
 Tickets to visit the tour can be booked in advance on the official site, which is important if you want to skip the lines.

-The Louvre in Paris is the largest museum in the world—and the most-visited—and is home to some of the most famous works of art on the planet.
+The Louvre in Paris is the largest and the most-visited museum in the world and is home to some of the most famous works of art on the planet.
 Booking ahead is essential, a task that can easily be done on the official site.
 I always try to take a tour at the Louvre, as I find going deeper on fewer works helps to avoid museum fatigue.

 Whether or not you’re taking a tour or going solo, you can always find a quiet place to stop and ponder the art.
 If the crowds around the Mona Lisa are too much, wander until you find an empty section.
 No matter what you discover—from medieval swords to Egyptian pottery to Islamic art—it will be among the rarest and best examples in the world.

-Located in Normandy, France, Mont Saint-Michel is a tiny but magical tidal island just off the coast.
+Tiny but magical Mont Saint-Michel in Normandy is tidal island just off the coast of mainland France.
 The difference between high tide and low tide here averages 46 feet at this tourist destination, inspiring Victor Hugo to write that the tide comes in greater than the “speed of galloping horses.”
 The dramatic tides, combined with the surrounding quicksand, made the island very defensible and dangerous to reach by foot.
 Today, it’s a lot easier to reach via a causeway.

-DAY TRIP NECESSITIES: The Best Kids Travel Backpacks
+DAY TRIP NECESSITIES: The Best Kids Backpacks for School, Travel, and Sports

-The island has been inhabited since the 6th century and became a monastic settlement in the 8th.
-The dramatically pointed island is topped by the Mont-Saint-Michel Abbey, which evolved from the earliest monastic buildings to reach its peak of power in the 1100s.
+The dramatically pointed island has been inhabited since the 6th century and became a monastic settlement in the 8th.
+It’s topped by the Mont-Saint-Michel Abbey, which evolved from the earliest monastic buildings to reach its peak of power in the 1100s.
 After the Reformation and French Revolution, Mont Saint-Michel was used as a prison until 1863.

-The first time I saw the Leaning Tower of Pisa I was surprised by how cute this famous Italian tower is—if you were to make a stuffed toy of a tower, this would be it—despite being a third of the height of the Washington Monument.
-Started in 1173, it took 199 years to build, and started to lean as soon as the second story was added due to the soft subsoil and inadequate foundations.
+The first time I saw the Leaning Tower of Pisa I was surprised by how cute this famous Italian tower is despite being a third of the height of the Washington Monument.
+Started in 1173, it took 199 years to build and began to lean as soon as the second story was added due to the soft subsoil and inadequate foundations.

 ON THE HOME FRONT: 11 U.S. Tourist Attractions That Live Up to the Hype